Australian Government Department of Education and Training

-The Department fosters international partnerships, ensures quality, and enhances international students’ experiences through our National Office in Canberra and in 12 offices in Australian diplomatic missions in North Asia (Beijing, Tokyo, Seoul), South and South East Asia (New Delhi, Jakarta, Bangkok, Hanoi, Kuala Lumpur), America (Washington), Latin America (Brasilia), and Europe (Brussels).
+The Department fosters international partnerships, ensures quality, and enhances international students’ experiences through our National Office in Canberra and in 12 offices in Australian diplomatic missions in North Asia (Beijing, Tokyo, Seoul), South and South East Asia (New Delhi, Jakarta, Bangkok, Hanoi, Kuala Lumpur), America (Washington), Latin America (Brasilia), and Europe (Brussels, Paris).

 The Department of Education and Training office in Bangkok was the first offshore office of the Department and was opened by then Australian Minister for Education in December 1994.